 In the Fall of 2011, Wayside Waifs' Animal Rescue and Response Team responded to a call from the Andrew County Sheriff's Department to help with an animal hoarding case in rural Savannah, Missouri.
 In the past two years these types of calls have increased.
 From the Humane Society of the United States to the ASPCA, Wayside Waifs has partnered with dozens of shelters, animal welfare and law enforcement agencies to save thousands of animals from dire situations.

-Althought the team has witnessed extreme circumstances, nothing prepared them for what they found in Savannah.
+Although the team has witnessed extreme circumstances, nothing prepared them for what they found in Savannah.
 They expected to rescue about 18 animals.
 Instead, they found nearly 30 large breed dogs living outside in deplorable conditions.
 Without food or water, the animals were malnourished, dehydrated and were restricted to only small wire pens and shacks.
-"Its not fit for a human to live in, let alone a dog," said Sarah Little, Manager of Animal Health and Rescue.
+"Its not fit for a human to live in, let alone a dog," said Sarah Little, Director Animal Welfare.
 Because of limited resources, Wayside's Rescue Team had to leave some of the animals behind.
 Eyes filled with tears and crouching nose to nose, Team members promised, "I will be back for you."
 And Wayside's Rescue Team kept their word, rescuing the remaining dogs and bringing them back to safety.

 A short time later, a Rescue Team member shared this heartbreaking story with two very special donors, Harold and Marilyn Melcher.
 Upon learning of this Rescue Team effort, Harold's eyes filled with tears.
 Right then, the Melchers made a generous gift of funding a rescue transport trailer and truck.